Even saying, “I haven’t done math in 15 years,” sends a decisive message to your kids: “I don’t need math as a grownup, and neither will you.”

 K8 and I were getting ready for bed yesterday.
 I started taking off my eye makeup.
 She wanted to do it too.

 So I got out a cotton round for her and put a little makeup remover on it.
-She wiped her eye and
+She wiped her eye and was immediately annoyed.

 My cotton round was full of removed makeup.
 Hers was white.
 She wanted to be like me.